jjsmartin/datasciencecoursera/README.md

 Getting and Cleaning Data - Class Project
 ==========================================

 The run_analysis code first reads in the datasets from the working directory.
-These were originally were downloaded from:
+These were originally downloaded from:
 	https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The data consists of: